MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/manage-incremental-refresh-report.md

 ---
-title: Manage Incremental Refresh Reports
+title: Manage incremental refresh reports
 description: You can use REST API requests retrieve, create, and update the Incremental Refresh Report (IRR) objects through the Modeling service.
 ---